Laksha10/SoulScribe---Emotion-Aware-Journaling-Web-App/README.md

 ### 🧑‍🤝‍🧑 Support Contact & Email Escalation
 Configure a trusted support contact.
 If repeated distress is detected, SoulScribe automatically escalates by sending them an alert email via SendGrid.

+## 📄 License

+This project is licensed under a **Custom Non-Commercial License**.
+The source code is provided solely for reference and feedback purposes.
+Deployment, redistribution, or commercial use is strictly prohibited without written permission.

+For licensing inquiries or commercial use, please contact: singlalaksha10@gmail.com